What is Electroneum (ETN)? | An All-Encompassing Guide

 There are several gambling websites already accepting Bitcoin, but the problem is that it’s hard for most people to obtain it.
 The majority of online gambling takes place outside of America, where it’s especially hard to acquire Bitcoin.
 Most countries do not have access to Coinbase or Gemini and their local exchanges often have 7% fees or higher.
 Electroneum once again hopes to reduce friction and encouraging gambling sites to accept the currency.

-The Electroneum Wallet Manager can be found here.
+You can find the Electroneum Wallet Manager here.

 Through the wallet manager, you can set up online or offline wallets.
-The online wallet registered is accessible through the app using your same login details.
+The online wallet you register is accessible through the app using your same login details.
 You can follow this detailed guide from the team on how to create, store and secure your offline wallet.

-If you are new to crypto and don’t like the hassle of registering with exchanges, then downloading the Electroneum app and trying to win free coins could be your entry into the crypto world.
-If loud expensive ASICs intimidate you, then check out the Electroneum CPU mining.
+If you are new to crypto and don’t like the hassle of registering with exchanges, then downloading the Electroneum app and trying to win free coins may be your best entry into this world.
+Furthermore, if loud, expensive ASICs intimidate you, then check out the Electroneum CPU mining solution.
 Even though Electroneum is named after the electron, it’s hard to be negative about its future.

 ABOUT THE AUTHOR